Legal Risks: Governance, Compliance and an Evolving Legal Environment 2022

 17:00 - 18:00

-Born 1953.
-Mr. Grønn holds a graduate degree in economics (cand.oecon.
+Born 1953, Mr. Grønn holds a graduate degree in economics (cand.oecon.
 1979) from the University of Oslo.
-Work experience since 1980 includes various positions at Norges Bank, including Director of International Department, Director of Statistics Department, and Special Advisor to the Governor.
+Work experience since 1980 includes vfarious positions at Norges Bank, including Director of International Department, Director of Statistics Department, and Special Advisor to the Governor.
 Mr. Grønn spent altogether eight years at IMF’s Executive Board in Washington DC, as Senior Advisor (1989-1992), Alternate Executive Director (2011-2013) and Executive Director (2013-2016), as well as one year at the ECB in Frankfurt as national central bank expert, monetary policy (2005-2006).
-He retired from his position at Norges Bank in July 2021, but continues as a consultant on a part-time basis.
+He retired from his position at Norges Bank in July 2021, and continued as a consultant at the Bank on a part-time basis until December 2023.

 New frameworks and strategies for legal risks